esell/poopshow/README.md

+The theme formerly know as s\*\*\*show, re-branded to be more family friendly.
 None of the existing hugo themes fit what I wanted so I created my own.
-I'm horrible at front-end stuff and usually stay away from it so keep that in mind if you plan on using this.
+I feel this is a very lightweight theme without being super boring.

-Skeleton is the CSS framework used.
+This theme uses the [Skeleton CSS framework](http://getskeleton.com/)

 # Configuration
-This theme will not work out (well, it won't work correctly) of the box, there are a few parameters you'll have to add/set in your main hugo config file.
+This theme will not work (well, it won't work correctly) out of the box, there are a few parameters you'll have to add/set in your main hugo config file.

 **config.toml**